 Faulkner University aims to establish in its students high standards of conduct, individual responsibility, and a sense of the worth and dignity of the individual.
 Firm, reasonable, and sympathetic discipline helps to accomplish this aim.
 In matters pertaining to personal conduct, students are expected to behave as responsible citizens in a Christian community.
 A student's application for admission constitutes acceptance of the objectives and regulations of the University.
-The University reserves the right to dismiss a student whenever, in its judgment, the general welfare of the University seems all cases, careful attention to require such action.
-In is given to ensure that University procedures are followed for all students who are charged with violating any University regulation.
+The University reserves the right to dismiss a student whenever, in its judgment, the general welfare of the University seems to require such action.
+In all cases, careful attention is given to ensure that University procedures are followed for all students who are charged with violating any